 NUI Galway Honours Four Outstanding Individuals with Honorary Degrees

-Speaking at the conferring ceremony, NUI Galway President, Dr James J. Browne said: “NUI Galway is fortunate to be associated with many outstanding honorary graduates throughout its history and those being honoured this year form a particularly distinguished group.
-Each has made an outstanding and distinctive contribution to the diverse fields of literature, youth affairs, journalism and computer science.
-NUI Galway is very pleased to be in a position to recognise these exceptional individuals”.
+Speaking on the announcement, NUI Galway President, Dr Jim Browne said: “NUI Galway is fortunate to be associated with many outstanding honorary graduates throughout its history and those being honoured this year form a particularly distinguished group.
+Each one has made an outstanding and distinctive contribution to the diverse fields of literature, journalism, business, public administration and government.
+NUI Galway is very pleased to be in a position to recognise these exceptional individuals.”

-Today’s graduands join the ranks of previous honorary conferees which include among many others Nelson Mandela, Hilary Clinton, Christy O’Connor Snr and Jnr, Enya, the late Merv Griffin, Anjelica Huston and Fionnuala Flanagan.
+These four graduands join the ranks of previous honorary alumni which include, among many others, Nelson Mandela, Hilary Clinton, Christy O’Connor Snr and Jnr, Enya, Anjelica Huston, Fionnuala Flanagan and Margaret Atwood.

 For more information and a video on the Honorary Conferrings click here